 - Use data migration as an opportunity to reveal and fix data quality issues.
 Set high standards to improve data and metadata as you migrate them.

-- Hire data migration specialists and assign a dedicated migration team to run the project.
+- Hire data migration specialists and assign a dedicated team to run the project.

-- Minimize the amount of data to be migrated.
+- Minimize the amount of data for migration.

 - Profile all source data before writing mapping scripts.

-- Allocate considerable time to the design phase as it has a high impact on project success.
+- Allocate considerable time to the design phase as it greatly impacts project success.

 - Don’t be in a hurry to switch off the old platform.
-Sometimes, the first attempt of data migration fails, demanding rollback and another try.
+Sometimes, the first attempt at data migration fails, demanding rollback and another try.